This article answers the most frequently asked questions we get about email hosting. As always, please contact us if you have any questions.

 You may run in to TLS issues if you are using Outlook on Windows 7 (you may see the error “Your server does not support the connection encryption type you have specified”).
 If so, you can install Windows update KB3140245.
 Please note, though, that Windows 7 is no longer supported by Microsoft.
 If you are using Windows 7, please consider upgrading to either Windows 10 or an operating system that is still maintained.

-On OS X, TLS 1.2 has been supported since version 10.9 (“Mavericks”).
+On macOS, TLS 1.2 has been supported since version 10.9 (“Mavericks”).
 However, if you are using Mac Mail then you need to use at least version 10.12 (“Siera”).
 Thunderbird will work on 10.9.
-It is worth noting that Apple usually supports the last three OS X versions.
-In other words, all maintained versions of OS X will work.
+It is worth noting that Apple supports the last three OS X versions.
+In other words, all maintained versions of OS X have support for current TLS standards.

 Any current Linux, Chrome OS or BSD operating system has support for TLS 1.2, as have email applications available in the repositories for these platforms.